keldenl/gpt-llama.cpp/README.md

 ## Usage
 ### Test your installation
 You have 2 options:
 1. Open another terminal window and test the installation by running the below script, make sure you have a llama .bin model file ready.
-Test the server by running the `test-installation` script (currently only supports Mac)
+Test the server by running the `scripts/test-installation` script (currently only supports Mac)

    ```bash
    # Mac